angular/angular/aio/content/guide/universal.md

 If, for some reason, you are not using an `@nguniversal/*-engine` package, you may need to handle it yourself.

 The recommended solution is to pass the full request URL to the `options` argument of [renderModule()](api/platform-server/renderModule) or [renderModuleFactory()](api/platform-server/renderModuleFactory) (depending on what you use to render `AppServerModule` on the server).
-This option is the least intrusive as it does not require any changes to the app.
+This option is the least intrusive as it does not require any changes to the application.
-Here, "request URL" refers to the URL of the request as a response to which the app is being rendered on the server.
+Here, "request URL" refers to the URL of the request as a response to which the application is being rendered on the server.
-For example, if the client requested `https://my-server.com/dashboard` and you are rendering the app on the server to respond to that request, `options.url` should be set to `https://my-server.com/dashboard`.
+For example, if the client requested `https://my-server.com/dashboard` and you are rendering the application on the server to respond to that request, `options.url` should be set to `https://my-server.com/dashboard`.

-Now, on every HTTP request made as part of rendering the app on the server, Angular can correctly resolve the request URL to an absolute URL, using the provided `options.url`.
+Now, on every HTTP request made as part of rendering the application on the server, Angular can correctly resolve the request URL to an absolute URL, using the provided `options.url`.